EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 # Project M4NG0 - A Three.js Framework
-#### M4NG0 takes away the headache of starting a new three.js project by imposing order, and modularizing the core elements of a three.js project
+### This is a template for advanced multi-scene `Three.js` projects.
 ![portal image](mango.jpg)
 [Photo shameless taken from images.indianexpress.com]

 # Live Demo
 See the live demo here: https://evandaley.github.io/Three.js-M4NG0-Framework/

+### M4NG0 takes away the headache of starting a new three.js project by imposing order, and modularizing the core elements of a three.js project

 ## Embrace the Mango:
-- M4NG0 does the grunt work: asset loader, scene manager, full-screen canvas, renderer, camera, default lighting, and more.
+- M4NG0 does the grunt work: we provide an asset loader, scene manager, full-screen canvas, renderer, camera, default lighting, and more.
 - Prefabs are introduced as the primary building block.
 This helps greatly in organizing your code.
 - Asset management is greatly simplified.
 Meshes are loaded automatically and can be shared between scenes.
 - Scenes are smarter and have a simple event lifecycle.